janmg/blob-to-queue/README.md

 # blob-to-queue
 Golang application for reading from an azure blob storage, listing the files that match a path filter and pushing the result to an event queue like kafka stream.
 Intended to offer an alternative to my own logstash module logstash-input-azure_blob_storage and move it's logic to a standalone program.

-# flatevents
-The original nsgflowlogs are nested json structures, the nsgflowlog logic will flatten the logic to make each log entry a standalone json event which can be filtered and converted into several formats and sent to several outputs

-In the output, it is possible to specify ECS as a format, this is an elasticsearch format that tries to unify the JSON

 # configure
 The configurationfile is a YAML file, which is reloadable on save, because its using spf13/viper.
 The configuration format allows for multiple output streams. configure multiple outputs